Posted By TeckWrap Craft On February 04, 2023

 Cut Out The Edges

-Once you’re done printing the sublimation paper, the next step is to cut out the edges around the design.
-Some printers skip this part, but this is a good practice that should be done at all times.
+Once you’re done printing the sublimation paper, the next step is to cut the edges around the design.
+This will help align the design on the shirt correctly.

 Use A Lint Roller On The Garment